snxgrants/flashburn/README.md

 yarn migrate:contracts --network mainnet
 ```

 To deploy the interface you must use `yarn build` as the build command, and the output directory will be `packages/interface/.next`.
-The environment variables `ALCHEMY_API_KEY`, `NEXT_PUBLIC_INFURA_ID` and `GA_TRACKING_ID` can be set for enabling support for things like WalletConnect and Google Analytics.
+The environment variable `NEXT_PUBLIC_INFURA_ID` can be set for enabling WalletConnect support, and `NEXT_PUBLIC_SITE_URL` can be set for improving metadata in the HTML head.